Elizabeth de Comyn: Inheritance and kidnap

-In 1324 Elizabeth's uncle on her father's side, Aymer de Valence, the earl of Pembroke, died.
-Since he had no surviving children, Aymer's considerable lands were then divided amongst his sisters; Isabel de Valence had died in 1305, leaving her share to her son, John Hastings, whilst Elizabeth's mother left lands to her daughters Joan and Elizabeth.
+In 1324 Elizabeth's maternal uncle, Aymer de Valence, 2nd Earl of Pembroke, died.
+Since he had no surviving children, Aymer's considerable lands were then divided amongst his sisters; Isabel de Valence had died in 1305, leaving her share to her son, John Hastings, 2nd Baron Hastings, whilst Elizabeth's mother left lands to her daughters Joan and Elizabeth.
 Joan inherited the manor and castle of Mitford, the manor of Ponteland, and lands in Little Eland, and the manor of Foston.
 Elizabeth inherited the powerful fortress of Goodrich Castle and the manor of Painswick.

 By the mid-1320s, however, England was in the grip of the oppressive rule of the Marcher lords Hugh le Despenser the older and his son Hugh Despenser the younger, the royal favourites of King Edward II.
 As part of a "sweeping revenge" on their rivals, especially in the Marches, the Despensers illegally seized a wide range of properties, particularly from vulnerable targets such as widows, or wives whose husbands were out of favour with the king.

 John Hastings was effectively controlled by the Despensers and they ensured that he inherited an unequally large settlement of the Pembroke lands, anticipating that they would be able to marry him into their family and thereby acquire control of the estates themselves.
 To deal with Elizabeth, however, stronger measures were necessary.
 Upon her inheritance, Hugh le Despenser the younger promptly kidnapped Elizabeth in London and transported her to Herefordshire to be imprisoned in her own castle at Goodrich.
-Threatened with death, Elizabeth was finally forced to sign over the castle and other lands to the Despensers in April 1325.
+Threatened with death, Elizabeth was finally forced to sign over the castle and other lands to the Despensers on 20 April 1325.
 She was also forced to sign a debt notice of £10,000, a huge sum, which was witnessed by John de Bousser, a corrupt royal justice.

 Released, Elizabeth then married the English knight Richard Talbot, the 2nd Baron Talbot.
 Queen Isabella of France landed in England in late 1326 and deposed both the Despensers and her husband Edward II; Richard promptly seized Goodrich Castle from the Despensers, and Talbot and Elizabeth regained their legal title to the castle the following year.
 The Despensers were both executed on the queen's orders.